 For details of course units search the Music General Information page on Moodle, for module specifications.
-Students can expect, for each module taken, to receive a detailed outline comprising a statement of the module's rationale embracing specific learning outcomes, a list of topics to be covered (according to a lecture timetable where appropriate), a bibliography, a statement of assessment requirements, and the specification of assignments with a timetable for submission.
+Students can expect, for each module taken, to receive a detailed outline comprising a statement of the module's rationale embracing specific learning outcomes, a list of topics to be covered (according to a lecture timetable where appropriate), a bibliography, a statement of assessment requirements, links to relevant marking criteria, and the specification of assignments with a timetable for submission.
 It is a matter of principle that all assignment tasks specific to a module are specified at the outset; an exception may be made in the case of modules lasting two terms, in which case assignments may be specified on a termly basis.
-In cases where modules are also assessed by a written paper, students can expect guidance on the structure and broad coverage of the paper, which may include specimen papers in cases where a module is offered for the first time or where the format of past papers is altered.
+In cases where modules are also assessed by an exam, students can expect guidance on the structure and broad coverage of the exam, which may include specimen papers in cases where a module is offered for the first time or where the format of past papers is altered.

 During the second or third term, information about the modules to be offered in the next academic year is uploaded to the department website and a notification is emailed to all first/second years and any students studying overseas that year.
 Students then complete an options form, indicating their choices (with reserves) for the succeeding year and submit the form to the School Office (detailed arrangements for submission will be given).
 These choices are reviewed by the Department and School with regard for the course profile of the individual student and the feasibility of the indicated size of classes.
 Students are required to discuss their proposed module choices with their personal tutors; they may also be required to revise their choices on the grounds of inappropriate balance or timetabling constraints.
-Modules may also be withdrawn on the grounds of limited recruitment, and limits may be set on class sizes; in the latter case, recruitment will be on a strict first-come, first-served basis.
+Modules may also be withdrawn on the grounds of limited recruitment, and limits may be set on class sizes.

 The succeeding year's timetable is arranged in consultation with other departments, but sometimes clashes do occur.
-Adjustments may be possible after module choices have been made in the Music Department, but only for good reasons (e.g. an unforeseeable clash) and only with the approval of the Head of Music.
+Adjustments may be possible after module choices have been made in the Music Department, but only for good reasons (e.g. an unforeseeable clash) and only with the approval of the Music Course Lead.
 All such changes are subject to the limitations of the Music timetable and the size of classes.

-Most undergraduate modules at stages 2 (Intermediate/level 5) and 3 (Honours/level 6) - and some at stage 1-adopt at least two modes of assessment for examination purposes, including work done in-course (e.g. an essay, analysis or techniques exercise) and a summative form of assessment (e.g. a formal written paper, a practical test, a recital): this permits a more rounded assessment of a student's abilities.
+Most undergraduate modules in years 2 (Intermediate/level 5) and 3 (Honours/level 6) - and some at year 1 - adopt at least two modes of assessment for examination purposes, including work done in-course (e.g. an essay, analysis or techniques exercise) and a summative form of assessment (e.g. a written exam, a practical test, a recital): this permits a more rounded assessment of a student's abilities.
 In most such cases, the two forms of assessment are equally weighted.
-Most stage 1 modules have only one form of summative assessment taken at the end of the course.
+Most Year 1 modules have only one form of summative assessment taken at the end of the module.
 Full details of assessment requirements are given in the module specifications, see Music General Information Page on Moodle.